 Focused on a long-term sales career.

 Understand and articulate a qualification methodology such as BANT.

 Why it’s effective:

-- The beginning summary draws the candidate in and gets them excited to work for Zendesk.
+- The summary draws the candidate in and gets them excited to work for Zendesk

 A step up from a sales representative, an account executive uses their expert communication skills to generate sales opportunities and take ownership of their assigned accounts.
 They nurture relationships with current clients and also build relationships with new ones.
 They work with both clients and internal teams.

-A successful account executive knows how to balance planning and account coordination.
-They regularly report on the health of their accounts.
-They are also skilled in identifying growth opportunities with clients, such as upsells.
+A successful account executive balances planning client outreach and account coordination or management.
+They regularly report on their accounts’ health and identify growth opportunities with clients, such as upsells.

 Here’s an example of a sales job description for an account executive: